Transmit data to Analog Devices FMCOMMS board

 The Analog Devices FMCOMMS Transmitter block supports communication between Simulink® and a Xilinx® FPGA-based radio device, allowing simulation and development for various software-defined radio applications.
 The Analog Devices FMCOMMS Transmitter block enables communication with a Xilinx FPGA board on the same Ethernet subnetwork.

-The Analog Devices FMCOMMS Transmitter block is a Simulink sink that sends data to a Xilinx FPGA board and outputs a column vector signal of fixed length.
+The Analog Devices FMCOMMS Transmitter block is a Simulink source that sends data to a Xilinx FPGA board.
 The first call to this block may contain transient values which result in packets containing undefined data.

 The following block diagram illustrates how Simulink, the Analog Devices FMCOMMS Transmitter block, and Xilinx FPGA hardware interface.